eduardorittner/mtx/README.md

 That way, you could use a gap buffer for everything but have the ability to change to a piece table representation for very large files.

+## What I'm currently doing

+- Abstracting all commands to a shared interface, for easier chaining and composition of commands, in the hopes of removing all the match statements and moving all that logic to a HashMap of strings (command names) and functions (commands).

 ## TODOS

 ### Project structure